Asymptotic free independence and entry permutations for Gaussian random matrices. Part II: Infinitesimal freeness: Joint Infinitesimal Distribution of a Gaussian Random Matrix and its Transpose

 \section{Joint Infinitesimal Distribution of a Gaussian Random Matrix and its Transpose}

-In this section, we investigate the their joint infinitesimal distribution of Gaussian random matrix and its transpose, we describe their joint infinitesimal free cumulants as following Theorem.
+In this section, we investigate the their joint infinitesimal distribution of Gaussian random matrix and its transpose, we describe their joint infinitesimal free cumulants in the following theorem.
 In particular, we show that Gaussian random matrix and its transpose are not asymptotically infinitesimally free.

 \begin{thm} For each positive integer $ N $, consider $ G_N $ a complex Gaussian random matrix and $ G_N^{\top} $ its matrix transpose.
 The asymptotic values (as $ N \rightarrow \infty $) of the infinitesimally free joint cumulants of $ G_N $ and $ G_N^{\top} $ are computed according to the following rule (here each $ \varepsilon_j $ is either the identity or the matrix transpose):